paramrathour/blog/pages/_posts/2024-05-27-anime-soundtracks.md

 {% endfor %}
 </div>

+#### 2025
+Coming soon (hopefully ;)

 ## Wrap Up
 And that's it for now.
 Thanks for reading a (possibly) useless blog post, as music is entirely subjective.

 ### Footnotes
+[^shoutouts]: I have simply mentioned from where I first heard the score.
+It is entirely possible that the piece was not composed specifically for that event but was instead reused -- similar to [Conquest of Paradise]({{ site.url_prefixes.youtube.video }}/Nd-DlMOLCY4), which is a popular standalone track composed by Vangelis but I first came across it during the 2011 Cricket World Cup, so I ended up associating it with _cricket_ events.
 [^rip2025]: 2025 isn't here yet.
 Hopefully, I will remember to update this blog post.